Barcelona Easter 2024 - Semana Santa Holy Week

 What to do on Good Friday in Barcelona?
 Are shops open on Good Friday in Barcelona and Spain?
 No. Shops are closed in Barcelona on Good Friday and other Easter public holidays.
 Restaurants and museums are open.
 The Maregmagnum mall in the harbour area is usually partially open.

-Viernes Santo processions in Barcelona
+Viernes Santo processions Barcelona

-The first Good Friday parade in Barcelona starts In the Raval area at the church 'La Iglesia de Sant Agustí' on Plaça Sant Agustí.
+A Good Friday parade in Barcelona starts in the Raval area at the church 'La Iglesia de Sant Agustí' on Plaça Sant Agustí.
 This parade usually starts at 17.00 hours with a very nice procession with two 'paso' floats and around 300 participants and musicians.
 At 19.00 at the church Iglesia de Sant Jaume on Carrer de Ferran in the Gothic Quarter of Barcelona another Good Friday Easter procession starts at 19.00 hours.
 To celebrate mass visit to the gothic Santa Maria del Mar church or the Barcelona Cathedral or the famous Sagrada Familia.
 For Palm Sunday decorations visit 'Feria de Ramos' on the street Rambla de Catalunya

 Iglesia de San Agustín